Guide to Streaming Video Services

 Hulu recently renewed a deal with Fox to keep programs such as “The Masked Singer,” “The Simpsons,” and “Family Guy.”
 Hulu also recently added 14 channels, including Hallmark and The Weather Channel.

-The pricing tiers for bundles can be confusing, varying mainly by which parts of your service show ads.
-A plan with Hulu Live TV, Disney+, and ESPN+—all with ads—costs $83 a month.
-Another plan, Hulu + Live TV with ads, ad-free Disney+, and ESPN+ with ads, is $88 a month.
-Finally, the plan with ad-free versions of Hulu + Live TV and Disney, plus ESPN+ with ads, costs $96 a month.
+After a price hike, Hulu + Live TV now bundles Disney+ (with ads) and ESPN Select for $90 a month.
+Another plan, Hulu + Live TV with ads, ad-free Disney+, and ESPN Select, is $95 a month.
+Finally, the plan with ad-free versions of Hulu + Live TV and Disney, plus ESPN+ with ads, costs $100 a month.

 The basic service lets you create six separate profiles—though only two people can use the service at a time—and includes an unlimited cloud DVR.
 You can add premium networks, pay more to get additional sports and entertainment content, and upgrade to unlimited screens.

-As noted above, Fubo and Disney announced that Disney will combine its Hulu + Live TV business with Fubo at some point in the near future.
-However, even after the deal is closed, Fubo and Hulu + Live TV will continue to be available to subscribers as separate services via their respective apps.
+As noted above, Fubo and Disney announced that Disney is combining Hulu + Live TV with Fubo, though Fubo and Hulu + Live TV will continue to be available to subscribers as separate services via their respective apps.

 Sign up for Hulu + Live TV.